SixArne/Fuji/README.md

 Fuji will also support Desktop games but the emphases is set to standalone VR.
 As such this engine will only support the Vulkan rendering API.

+## Building

+Please download and set up the following tools

+- CMAKE version 3.28.rc3
+- Ninja build tool 1.11
+- C++ compiler with support for modules. (this project assumes MSVC)

 ## Features to support

 ### ECS system